Courses for 16 to 18-year-olds

 Luckily, at Weston College we have hundreds of courses to choose from across a wide range of subjects, teaching methods and levels.
 With us, you’ll find the course that’s suitable for you, regardless of how your GCSEs went.

 Every year over 3,500 young people just like you enrol on a Weston College course and many of them go on to achieve beyond their expectations.
 This is because Weston College is an exciting, unique and engaging place to study, and our results speak for themselves…

 We’re one of the top 20 colleges in the country in terms of student satisfaction, we’ve held the title of ‘College of the Year’, and we’re the only further education college in the West of England to be awarded Ofsted’s ‘outstanding’ rating.
+We've received royal recognition for our teaching, including the Queen's Anniversary Prize for Higher and Further Education.
 This means that when you choose Weston College, you can be assured that you will receive an exceptional level of teaching and support to help you succeed.